Traditional Web Hosting Vs Cloud Providers - How To Pick What’s Best For YOU

 Cost is another key factor.
 With traditional hosts, you pay a flat fee based on resources, which can lead to overpaying for unused capacity or underpaying and facing performance issues.
 Cloud services often operate on a pay-as-you-go model, meaning you only pay for what you use.
 This can save money for sporadic traffic but might add up for consistently high-traffic sites.
 From my experience, startups love this flexibility, while established businesses sometimes stick with traditional hosting for predictable budgeting.

 Ease of use is where cloud platforms really pull ahead.
-Deploying a site with Vercel or Netlify can be as simple as connecting a Git repository—changes go live with a push, and built-in CI/CD pipelines handle the rest.
+Deploying a site with Vercel or Netlify can be as simple as connecting a Git repository - changes go live with a push, and built-in CI/CD pipelines handle the rest.
 Traditional hosting often requires more hands-on management, like setting up databases or configuring servers, which can be a barrier for non-technical users.
-That said, for complex, database-driven applications, traditional hosts might still offer more robust options out of the box.
+That said, for complex, database-driven applications, traditional hosts might still offer more reliable options out of the box.

 Use cases play a huge role in this decision.
 If you’re building a static site or a Jamstack application, Netlify’s global edge network and serverless functions are hard to beat for speed and security.
 Vercel is perfect for dynamic sites with server-side rendering.
 On the other hand, traditional hosting excels in scenarios requiring persistent data storage, like forums or custom CMS setups, where the familiarity and control are advantageous.